 It's no secret that most Americans pay a lot for nearly any kind of medical care, but a close look at factors that are driving higher health care prices in the U.S. reveals more about why medical care is so expensive these days.
-One element that you may not think about is health care fraud and how it impacts you.
+One factor that you may not think about is protecting yourself from health care fraud and how it impacts you.

 The Cost of Fraud Reports from health care experts show that Americans may be paying up to $80 billion per year because of health care fraud.
 That's out of 2 trillion dollars spent annually, including a federal Medicare program that is estimated to be worth about $450 billion, with 44 million beneficiaries on the books.